shimaa83/LLMChat/README.md

 # Research Question Answering App

-This is a Streamlit application that allows users to upload a PDF research, input a question about the research, and receive a detailed summary or answer based on the content of the PDF.
+This is a Streamlit application that allows users to upload a PDF research, input a question about the research, and receive a detailed summary or answer based on the content of the PDF using gimini model.

 ## Features